tokenly/api-docs/sources/markets/includes/instantinvoice/_06-notifications.md

 #### Step 1: Include the two libraries

-This is best toward the end of your body tag.
+This is best placed near the end of your body tag.

 ```html
 <script src="https://pusher.tokenly.com/public/client.js"></script>